 Description

-Species: Chinense, High yield, Mild, RareChinense, High yield, Mild, Rare
+Species: Chinense, High yield, Mild, RareChinense, High yield, Upper mid heat, Rare

 Peach Scorpion belongs to the C. Chinense species, renowned for its distinctively fruity and aromatic characteristics.